 Below is a list of Bible studies often used by movement leaders around the world to help non-believers learn about Jesus before making a decision as to whether they want to follow him.
 It is very effective with Muslim people.
 If no decisions have been made after this series of stories, but there is still some spiritual interest, then continue the studies with other stories you think are relevant to your particular group.

-Do Stick strictly to the Bible stories, don’t get side-tracked
+Stick strictly to the Bible stories, don’t get side-tracked

-Do let your group talk 70% and you talk a maximum of 30%.
+Let your group talk 70% and you talk a maximum of 30%.

-Do let the Holy Spirit work, rather than looking for right answers.
+Let the Holy Spirit work, rather than looking for right answers.

-Do allow silence so they can think.
+Allow silence so they can think.
 In many cultures it is impolite to speak up, but you must encourage it.